preethu19th/Database-Implementation/README.txt

 To run the autotest program - This loads the tpch data into DBFile heap file, scans the lines in the DBFile and apply the cnf on the respective tables using static\_test\_data/cnf file, comparing the output with the expected output in static\_test\_data/expop\* files

 	make autotest

-To run the a2-2test program - This is used to test the SortedDBFile class

-	make a2-2test
-	./bin/a2-2test

-To run the a2-test program - This is used to test the BigQ class

-	make a2-test
-	./bin/a2-test

 To run the a1-test program - this is used to load, scan, and scan & filter heap DBFiles interactively